wvchallenges/mobile-challenge/README.md

 [4.
 Class Diagram](#diagram)

 ## System Overview
 Wave is a great app.
+I tried to construct the structure of the application in a way, that's is easy to add new functionality.
+The code is seperated in  3 layers.

 ## Configuration
 1. Clone (Download) source code